-The Northern Olive Thrush (Turdus olivaceus abyssinicus) is extremely common in the forests, parks, and gardens of East Africa.
+The Northern Olive Thrush (Turdus olivaceus abyssinicus) is a bird in the Turdidae family of thrushes.

 The Northern Olive Thrush has dull olive brown feathers with a white belly and orange underparts.
 Its throat is speckled with white spots.
 Its eye has a distinctive yellow eye-ring.
 It has a yellow beak and yellow legs.